Terms & Conditions

 - Compensation may be paid in postage stamps unless the Customer requests payment by cheque.

-- An Post shall be immune from all liability in respect of any loss or damage suffered by the sender because of (a) any failure or delay in providing, operating or maintaining a postal service to which these terms and conditions apply or (b) any failure, interruption, suspension or restriction of a postal service provided under these terms and conditions.
+- An Post shall be immune from all liability in respect of any loss or damage suffered by a postal service user because of (a) any failure or delay in providing, operating or maintaining a universal postal service or (b) any failure, interruption, suspension or restriction of a universal postal service.

 - An Post is Data Controller of the Personal Data it processes in providing services pursuant to these terms and conditions.